 On Markets.com, you can choose to invest in Netflix stock, or a wide range of ETFs and indexes with exposure to major technology stocks.
 Other securities include forex, cryptocurrencies (a handful of majors), bonds, blends, and grey markets in Uber and Lyft ahead of their IPOs.
 Trending Now displays a list of top moving stocks.

 The Netflix stock profile provides basic stock price charting information and a market sentiment indicator.
 Place the trade by choosing the Buy or Sell button.

 Novice retail traders may find this platform lacks the trading interface, research tools and education they depend on for general guidance.
 The experienced trader with their own tools, stock data and news will be at home with the simple, intuitive interface and over 100 technical indicators.
 Traders who qualify for a professional account (with a minimum portfolio value of €500k) can raise their leverage levels, for example, from 1:5 to 1:20 for stock trades.
-If you are deciding whether to buy Netflix shares on plus500, review these pros and cons.
+If you are deciding whether to trade Netflix CFD shares on plus500, review these pros and cons.

 - FCA regulated

 To begin trading Netflix CFD stocks with Plus500 click here.
 You will be prompted to download the plus500.com mobile app to register.
 Select between a Demo and Real Money account.
 After filling in basic personal information, you will gain access to the unlimited demo account.
 Before you can use it, you will be prompted to answer a few questions to establish your investor risk profile.

 When you are ready to trade with real money, fund your account.
 Three payment options are provided.
 You may be asked to verify your payment method.